SvelteKit & Prisma - A match made in digital heaven

 With a few modifications to a default SvelteKit demo app, we managed to configure Prisma to persist todo items.
 There is of course a lot more you can do with Prisma, and with SvelteKit for that matter.
 The source code at https://github.com/mootoday/sveltekit-prisma should get you a long way towards your own web app.

-is this an e-commerce website 😂?!) my current project called Webstone.
-Webstone is a full-stack web application boilerplate with a CLI to automate tedious tasks like adding new pages, updating the database (of course it uses Prisma 😉).
-It’s in early development, but do hit that star button on GitHub which helps me get motivated to spend more time on the project 🙏.
+If you found this interesting, you may also like (wow⊠is this an e-commerce website đ?!) my current project called Webstone.
+Webstone is a full-stack web application boilerplate with a CLI to automate tedious tasks like adding new pages, updating the database (of course it uses Prisma đ).
+Itâs in early development, but do hit that star button on GitHub which helps me get motivated to spend more time on the project đ.